bolafale/bolafale/README.md

-## hej beetches
+## hej beetches!
-i am um, a person or sumthong
+#i am um, a person or sumthong

-here are somethongs about me!!!!
+here are somethongs about _me_!!!!
 - i am a terrible programmer
 - i dont know anything
-- i enjoy my life
+- *i enjoy my life*
+- i am a pig
+- not like, a pig in a bad way, but like a _literal_ pig. on a computer.

 <!--
 **bolafale/bolafale** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.